Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Additional results in the full case

 Lastly, we consider the case of the separation of adsorption and desorption timescales.
 When desorption is much faster than adsorption, we tend to the pure diffusive case, so we do not consider that here.
 However, when adsorption is the faster process, we have a more interesting case where particles enter the channel and immediately adsorb.
 This means particles effectively transition between the reservoirs and the bound state.
 Although this may seem like an extreme case, this situation can occur physically in any system where adsorption is heavily favored.
 This is the case in the catalysis of benzene alkylation in zeolites \cite{zhao2016flow}, as well as in microporous biomolecule sensors \cite{hansen2009analysis}.

 Representative results are shown in Fig.~\ref{fig:case_4}.
 The PSDs now have more complex shapes.
-The total PSD shows at several scaling regimes, with a corner at the diffusive timescale and a kink at the adsorption timescale.
-Above the adsorption timescale, it scales as approximately $-3/2$.
+The total PSD shows several scaling regimes, with a corner at the diffusive timescale and a kink at the adsorption timescale.
+Above the adsorption timescale, it scales as $f^{-3/2}$.
 The bound PSD also shows at least two separate scalings and corner frequencies.
-At high frequencies, it resembles the pure adsorption case with a $-2$ scaling.
-The free PSD is very close to the case of pure adsorption (telegraph noise) but its slope at high frequencies is less steep than $-2$.
+At high frequencies, it resembles the pure adsorption case with a $f^{-2}$ scaling.
+The free PSD is very close to the case of pure adsorption (telegraph noise) but its slope at high frequencies eventually returns to $f^{-3/2}$.
 Interestingly, the diffusive timescale along the channel is the only timescale not corresponding to a change in slope for these PSDs - this may be because very few (if any) particles are able to diffuse along the channel without adsorption.